otrv4/otrv4/otrv4.md

 ```

-### Validating a Prekey Message

-To validate a prekey message:
+To verify a prekey message:

 * [Validate the user profile](#validating-a-user-profile)
 * Check that the ECDH public key `Y` is on curve Ed448.
 See